io7lab/io7-platform-cloud/README.md

 4. https://github.com/io7lab/node-red-contrib-io7 : NodeRED node that makes it easy to develop the NodeRED flow with.
 It's the equivalent to node-red-contrib-scx-ibmiotapp for the io7.
 5. https://github.com/io7lab/IO7F8266 : ESP8266 Arduino Library which helps develop the Arduino io7 device easily.
 6. https://github.com/io7lab/IO7FuPython : ESP32 Micropython Library which helps develop the Micropython io7 device easily.
 7. https://github.com/io7lab/io7-platform-edge : this repository is for the Edge Server with a Raspberry Pi.
 This implements an io7 gateway that sits between the local mosquitto broker on the RPi and the io7 Cloud broker and represents the local io7 edge devices by requesting automatic registration and relaying the mqtt events and commands.
+This prvodes the Edge Server level NodeRED so the Edge level intelligence can be implemented there.

 <img width="800" alt="Screenshot 2023-08-08 at 8 17 33 PM" src="https://github.com/io7lab/io7-platform-cloud/assets/13171662/13dcad6c-941e-4ff6-a836-8d27e1067aa9">